yelkhashab/VisionCubed-API/README.md

 ### APIs

-Webcam API: Access the user's webcam to capture images of the Rubik's Cube.
 Custom API: Developed to communicate the cube's state and solution steps between the backend and the frontend.

 ### Sitemap